 - UiB Fakultet for kunst, musikk, og design

-Borealis recieves support for the festival and all-year-round running of the organsation from Arts Council Norway, City of Bergen, Vestland County Council, Ernst von Siemens Music Foundation and Norwegian Society of Composers.
+Borealis recieves support for the festival and all-year-round running of the organsation from Arts Council Norway, City of Bergen, Vestland County Council and Ernst von Siemens Music Foundation.

-In 2022 Borealis receives project funding from Arts Council Norway, Vestland County Council, City of Bergen, Music Norway, Morten Eide Pedersens Memorial Fund, Fritt Ord Foundation, Institut français de Norvège & Goethe-Institut and the International Coproduction Fund.
+In 2023 Borealis receives project funding from Arts Council Norway, Vestland County Council, City of Bergen, Music Norway, Fritt Ord Foundation, Pro Helvetia, Nordic Culture Point, Nordic Culture Fund and Creative Europe.